orchidas/DiffGFDN/README.md

 ## Publications

 - <i>Neural-network based interpolation of late reverberation in coupled spaces using the common slopes model</i> - Das, Dal Santo, Schlecht and Zvetkovic, submitted to IEEE Workshop on Application of Signal Processing to Audio and Acoustics, IEEE WASPAA 2025.
+- <i>Differentiable Grouped Feedback Delay Networks: Learning from measured Room Impulse Responses for spatially dynamic late reverberation rendering</i> - Das, Dal Santo, Schlecht and Zvetkovic, submitted to IEEE Transactions on Audio, Speech and Language Processing, IEEE TASLP, 2025.

 ## Future work

 The DiffGFDN is an omni-directional renderer, whereas for directional rendering, we have proposed a convolution-based renderer, which is much more inefficient.
-Since we have demonstrated that simple neural networks like MLPs are capable of learning directional late reverberation properties, we wish to work on a directional DiffGFDN in the ambisonics domain for efficient 6DoF late reverb modelling.
+Since we have demonstrated that simple neural networks like MLPs are capable of learning directional late reverberation properties, we wish to work on a directional DiffGFDN which operates in the ambisonics domain for efficient 6DoF late reverb modelling.

+## Sound examples

+Mono sound examples of the DiffGFDN are available [here](https://ccrma.stanford.edu/~orchi/FDN/GFDN/DiffGFDN/) and binaural sound examples of convolution-based directional rendering are available [here](https://ccrma.stanford.edu/∼orchi/FDN/GFDN/DiffGFDN/WASPAA25/).